bert2/microscope/README.md

 ![Usage example: compiler-generated code](img/usage-csc-gen.gif "Usage example: compiler-generated code")

-It's mostly useful for learning and getting a better understanding of how C# works internally, but it's a must-have if enjoy procrastinating work with futile micro-optimizations:
+It's mostly useful for learning and getting a better understanding of how C# works internally, but it's a must-have if you enjoy procrastinating work with futile micro-optimizations:

 ![Usage example: micro-optimization](img/usage-opt.gif "Usage example: micro-optimization")